 - Water: Please stick on to the quantity of water mentioned in the recipe.
 If you add even little more water than mentioned in the recipe, you will have to cook the mixture for longer.
 This will alter the taste of kaju katli.

 - You can also boil the sugar syrup until it reaches 1 string consistency.
 Then add the cashew powder.
 Mix well and add ghee.
 Cook until the mixture leaves the sides of the pan.
 When it cools down a bit.
 Knead it well and follow as mentioned above.

-Before adding the cashew powder, make sure sugar has melted completely and has begin to boil well.
+- Before adding the cashew powder, make sure sugar has melted completely and has begun to boil well.

 1. Add cashews to a blender jar.
 I had used cashews from fridge.
 I split open the cashews and then dry roasted on a low flame until crunchy.
 I used 1 & 1/2 cups split cashews which weighed 200 grams.

 2. Pulse or blend to make a powder.
 Do not blend at a stretch for long time as they begin to release oil and turn lumpy.
 I usually blend the cashews in intervals.
 Also make sure the kaju powder doesn’t turn hot or even warmas it changes the flavor.

-3. To make sure the powder is not too coarse I sieved it.
+3. To make sure the cashew powder is not too coarse I sieved it.
 You will need to use a spoon to pass it through the sieve.

 4. I added back the coarse grains and blended again.